THIS POST IS SPONSORED BY MARTINELLI’S. THANK YOU FOR SUPPORTING THE BRANDS THAT SUPPORT FEAST + WEST!

 To make them, you’ll trim the fat from a pork shoulder or pork butt.
 Place it in the slow cooker and top with the apple cider.
 Season it with cinnamon, cloves, salt and pepper and turn the slow cooker on high.

 Let it sit for 6 to 8 hours while you work, go Christmas shopping, wrap gifts, whatever.
 Then, come home to a wonderfully smelling house and a meal (almost) ready to eat.

 Shred the pork and remove any fat, and serve it on warm tortillas.
 (I used gluten-free corn tortillas.)
 Top them with thinly cut apple matchsticks, dried cranberries, arugula leaves and a drizzle of honey, not barbecue sauce.
-Honey and apples go beautifully together, too!
+Honey and apples go beautifully together, too — just ask this Apple Pecan Salad!
 Roll them up and enjoy.